 - (a) a clash with the dates identified by CEC as Framework days should be avoided.
-The only Framework dates are:- 29th September 2023, 19th January 2024, 10th May 2024. - (b) the draft Local Authority Education Renewal and Improvement Plan, which sets out clear annual objectives to in incorporated into School Renewal and Improvement Plans, is already with schools.
-SNCs should consult this when drawing up WTAs, to ensure that they properly resource, though time and personnel, those activities they choose to take forward;
+The only Framework dates are: - Friday 3rd October 2025, Friday 23rd January 2026, and Friday 8th May 2026 - (b) the draft Local Authority Education Improvement Plan, which sets out clear annual objectives which should be considered in School Improvement Plans, is already with schools.
+SNCs should consult this when drawing up WTAs, to ensure that they properly resource, through time and personnel, those activities they choose to take forward.
+It is expected that each school should plan for a maximum of three improvement priorities, (one or two may be appropriate) based on their own selfevaluation data.

-(c) where schools are taking forward Learning Community cluster priorities, Learning Community cluster dates must be set early enough to inform school WTA/calendar planning.
+(c) schools taking forward Learning Community priorities must set Learning Community or cluster collegiate dates early enough to inform school WTA/calendar planning.